Manohar-1RN21AI069/Crop-yield-prediction/README.md

 # Crop-yield-prediction
-Any AI-based solution for the crop yield prediction.
+An AI-based solution for the crop yield prediction.